 Best Known For

-Professional basketball player Jason Kidd is one of the top point guards in the sport.
+Basketball star Jason Kidd is known for being one of the top point guards in the sport.
 He helped the Dallas Mavericks win the NBA Championship in 2011.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 Born in California in 1973, Jason Kidd has excelled at basketball since elementary school.
 He became one of the country's top players in high school and continued to thrive at University of California, Berkeley.
 In 1994, Kidd was drafted by the Dallas Mavericks.
 He later played with the Phoenix Suns and the New Jersey Nets.
 In 2012, Kidd signed with the New York Knicks.
 Over his career,

 "As I reflect on my time with the four teams I represented in the NBA, I look back fondly at every season and thank each every one of my teammates and coaches that joined me on the court."